stefanwatermann/XPack/README.md

-A server app is currently not available.
+A server app is currently as early development version available.